You’ve got questions? We’ve got answers!

 Edibles – Please contact us to discuss

 *Tinctures: We prefer to sample tincture products from the original bottle to reduce the risk of contamination.
 We will return any unused portion to you.
+Please shake the bottle well to be sure the cannabinoids are evenly distributed for an accurate sample.

 Do you offer discounts for multiple samples?